PeterBunBun/JL/README.md

 Plain and simple.

 **e.
-Imaginary Scenario: Add a new type 'hashtag'**
+Imaginary Scenario: Add a new type 'hashtag' (In General Steps)**

 1. Create a new decorator class, `HtmlHashtagDecorator`, inherited from `HtmlDecorator`.
 Override the `decorate()` method
-2. Create a new element class, `Hashtag`, configure and instantize `HtmlHashtagDecorator`, and set the default decorator of the class `Hashtag` to the instantized `HtmlHashtagDecorator` object
+2. Create a new element class, `Hashtag`, configure and instantize `HtmlHashtagDecorator`, and set the default decorator of the class `Hashtag` to the instantized `HtmlHashtagDecorator` object.
+Override the static `setDecorator()` method
 3. Configure and instantize `Hashtag`, get the output by `hashtag.decorate()`